 Jumper Name States Description

-Setup ON or OFF Note: While this jumper is removed 'OFF', all webpages are disabled on the module.
-It is required that the setup jumper be removed for norma operation, as webpage activity may interfere with the EtherNet/IP or IEC 61850 communications
+Setup (MODE 3) ON or OFF Note: While this jumper is removed 'OFF', all webpages are disabled on the module.
+It is recommended that the setup jumper be removed for normal operation, as webpage activity may interfere with the EtherNet/IP or IEC 61850 communications.

 Default IP ON or OFF

 Reserved ON or OFF